I like to build things from corrugated cardboard boxes.

 If it cut well, but left a small mark on the mat, you might just try the “less pressure” option or press the “Pause” button on the machine before it finishes all of the multi-cuts (after six passes instead of the full eight, for example.)

-Tips for using the Cricut Pressure Settings
+Tips for using the Cricut custom Pressure Settings

-Did you know that the Cricut Fine-Point Blade can cut multiple times?
-However, nine times is the maximum number of times it can repeat the cut.
+However, nine is the maximum number of times.
 The maximum cut pressure you can set for the Cricut Fine-Point Blade is 350.

 This wasn’t enough to cut through my cardboard, but it might be enough for yours.
 Go ahead and try it!